antonvw/wex/CONTRIBUTING.md

 - Fork the repository on GitHub

-- Create a topic branch from where you want to base your work
+- Create a feature branch from the develop branch to base your work

 - When using otl
     `sudo apt-get install unixODBC unixODBC-dev` or